Surly Brewing Company: History

 Surly purchased an 8.3 acre plot of land in Prospect Park, Minneapolis for its $20 million brewery in April 2013.
 Surly secured $2 million in environmental mediation grants from Hennepin County to address more than a century's worth of accumulated industrial pollution at the site.
 Their new brewery and taproom opened in December 2014.

 In 2016, Surly was featured on an episode of Diners, Drive-Ins and Dives, hosted by Guy Fieri.

 In 2020, Surly announced it would layoff 150 employees and indefinitely close its 350-seat beer hall, pizzeria, events center, and retail store in Minneapolis.
-Though the company said the decision was a result of declining revenue due to restrictions during the COVID-19 pandemic, announcement of it came just days after employees announced their intention to unionize under Unite Here Local 17 that represents restaurant and hospitality workers.
+The company said the decision was a result of an employee contracting COVID-19 and declining revenue due to restrictions during the COVID-19 pandemic.
+The company said sales at its on-site location were down 82% from the prior year, and it was no longer profitable.
+However, the announcement of it came just days after employees announced their intention to unionize under Unite Here Local 17 that represents restaurant and hospitality workers.
 Some labor leaders felt the move by Surly was retaliatory and filed unfair labor practice charges.
-The company said sales at its on-site location were down 82% from the prior year, and it was no longer profitable.
-It reopened in May of 2021.
+The vote to form a union failed by one vote in October 2020.
+It reopened in June of 2021.

+In 2025, the company announced it would open its first out-of-state taproom and restaurant in Grand Forks, North Dakota, through a partnership with Short or Tall Eatery and Drink Hall.
+The new venue, situated near the University of North Dakota campus, will feature a 7,000-square-foot restaurant space with an outdoor patio and offer New Haven-style pizza.

 Distribution

 For the first several years Surly was only available in the Minneapolis-St. Paul area due to limited supply.
 An initial expansion to Chicago was reversed in June 2010 to ensure they could reliably serve the brewery's home market.
 In November 2013, Surly re-entered the Chicago market, being offered at over one hundred different bars, restaurants, and liquor stores in the Chicago metropolitan area.
 This expansion included canned and kegged Surly Cynic, Hell, Bender, Overrated, and Coffee Bender, with some Chicago liquor stores carrying select Surly specialities when available.
 In early 2015 Surly expanded its distribution to include Iowa and also aimed to include Wisconsin by the end of the same year.

+The brewery has since continued to grow the geographical area it serves.
+In May 2016, Surly launched distribution in North Dakota, South Dakota, and Nebraska, responding to longstanding demand from fans in those states.
+Initially, popular beers such as Furious, Hell, and Overrated were offered on draft, while a variety of other core products were made available in cans.
+Surly now distributes its beers in 13 states, primarily in the Midwest, including Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, Illinois, Michigan, Missouri, Nebraska, Colorado, Kansas, Texas, and Arizona.